JJConsulting/JJMasterData/doc/MasterData.Docs/articles/concepts/data-dictionary.md

 # Data dictionary model

-`FormElement` extends the Commons `Element` model with rendering, validation and API settings.
+`FormElement` extends the JJMasterData.Commons `Element` model with rendering, validation and API settings.

 | Member | What it controls |
 | --- | --- |